GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 The following lists the steps required to switch the java client to support access in a multithreaded environment:

 - Set a Java variable of name `httpclient.multithreaded` with any value.
-This will make the `scim-client2` use the `PoolingHttpClientConnectionManager`.
+This will make the `scim-client` use the `PoolingHttpClientConnectionManager`.

 - To override the default maximum number of total connections the manager uses, supply variable `httpclient.multithreaded.maxtotal` with the value of your choosing.